surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-hashtable.md

 C    238.472652435303
 ```

-I placed that in a variable but it could easily be defined inline and you can shorten `name` to `n`
+I placed that in a variable but it could easily be defined inline and you can shorten `Name` to `n`
-and `expression` to `e` while you're at it.
+and `Expression` to `e` while you're at it.

 ```powershell
 $drives | Select-Object -Property Name, @{n='TotalSpaceGB';e={($_.Used + $_.Free) / 1GB}}